CharlesAverill/charlesaverill.github.io/bookshelf/bookshelf_unsorted.md

 - Robert J. Milch
 - 174.962

-The Discourses of Epictetus
-- Epictetus
-- 188

-The Life and Morals of Jesus of Nazareth
-- Thomas Jefferson
-- 232.9

-The Spirit Catches You and You Fall Down
-- Anne Fadiman
-- 306.461

 The Prince
 - Niccolo Machiavelli
 - 320.1

-Aftershock: The Next Economy and America's Future
-- Robert B. Reich
-- 330.973

 A Book of Five Rings
 - Musashi Miyamoto
 - 355.547

-Disrupting the Game: From the Bronx to the Top of Nintendo
-- Reggie Fils-Aimé
-- 381.457948092

-Norwegian Shipping
-- 386

-The Big Book of King Cake: The Stores & Bakers Behind New Orleans' Sweetest Tradition
-- Matt Haines
-- 394.1209763

-The New College Latin & English Dictionary
-- John C. Traupman
-- 473

 A New Kind of Science
 - Wolfram